Catherine de' Medici: Links to the occult

-Catherine de' Medici has been labelled by Wiccan Gerald Gardner a "sinister Queen… noted for her interest in the occult arts".
+Catherine de' Medici has been labelled by Wiccan Gerald Gardner a "sinister Queen ... noted for her interest in the occult arts".
 Catherine and Henry's inability to produce an heir for the first ten years of their marriage gave rise to suspicion of witchcraft.
 Labouvie suggested that women's power was believed to be the ability to create and sustain life, whilst witches were believed to have the opposite power; that of attacking health, life and fertility.
 An infertile woman, and in particular an infertile queen, was therefore regarded as 'unnatural' and a small step from supernatural.
-Elizabeth I was treated with similar suspicion—she too entertained questionable characters (such as her advisor, John Dee), and produced no official heir.
-Essentially, however, there exists no concrete proof that either woman took part in the occult, and it is now believed that Catherine's trouble in providing an heir was in fact due to Henry II's penile deformity.
+Essentially, however, there exists no concrete proof that she took part in the occult, and it is now believed that Catherine's trouble in providing an heir was in fact due to Henry II's penile deformity.

-Catherine herself had been educated in astrology and astronomy, which were closely linked in her day and were an academic rather than a Satanic activity.
+Catherine herself had been educated by Cosimo Ruggeri in astrology and astronomy, which were closely linked in her day and were an academic rather than a Satanic activity, although his general background and favourite status suggests there was more to it than that.
 It has been suggested that Catherine educated her son, Henry III, in the dark arts, and that "the two devoted themselves to sorceries that were scandals of the age".
 As a result, some (more extreme) authors believe Catherine to be the creator of the Black Mass, a Satanic inversion of the traditional Catholic Mass, although there is little to prove this aside from Jean Bodin's account in his book De la démonomanie des sorciers.
 Nevertheless, Catherine was never formally accused or prosecuted despite the fact that her reign experienced the greatest number of prosecutions for witchcraft in Italy.
 This lends some weight to the suggestion that people were labelled 'witches' simply because they did not act the way a woman would have been expected to act, or simply to suit personal or political agendas.
 This may be particularly true for Catherine as an Italian woman ruling in France; several historians argue that she was disliked by her French subjects, who labelled her "the Italian woman".
 In any event, the rumours have made a mark on Catherine's reputation over time, and there are now many dramaticised works about her involvement in the occult.